 “I freaked out.
 I started screaming.”
 She slipped and fell, knocked things off the shelf.
 “I ripped the shower curtain down!”

 She wasn’t hurt, just dazed.
 She heard people laughing.
 It took her a minute or two to process what had happened.

 Aubie–that Aubie–had just busted in on her in the shower.
 On her 19th birthday.
 During the snow storm of the century.

 “At that moment, I didn’t know what was going on.
 I was just really alarmed.
 You don’t expect to open the door and see a big tiger looking at you when you’re taking a shower.”

 The roommates—she still doesn’t know which ones—put him up to it.
 They had to have.
 A couple of them were friends with some football players, cheerleaders, those types of people, the “spirit crowd,” says Byrne, who her senior year would go on to become part of the spirit crowd herself as drum major.
 And some of the spirit crowd were part of the actual crowd outside, walking in the winter wonderland.
 Looking back on it, that had to be why Aubie was there.
 But after that, he wasn’t there much longer.

 “As soon as he heard the scream and saw the aftermath, once he saw me screaming and ripping things down, he left,” she laughs.

 Once she got over the shock, and then that half a second of anger you get after being pranked, she started laughing along with everyone else still inside.
 She threw on her robe and went after him.

 “He had run back down to all of the people in the courtyard.
 I think he felt safe there.
 It was kind of like they all knew (what had happened)”

 And she knows Aubie still knows.
-When people bring up the Blizzard, there’s no way the image of her freaking out on the bathroom floor doesn’t flash through his mind, whoever he was.
+When people bring up the Blizzard, there’s no way the image of her freaking out on the bathroom floor doesn’t flash through his mind, whomever he was.